airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.09.common.md

 A Simple Memory Manager
 -----------------------

-Here I will show you a simple memory manager.
+Here I will show you a simple memory manager (`009-02-alloc.s`).
 It is very primitive but it shows the principles quite well.
 As usual, I will give you the program first for you to look through.
 Afterwards will follow an in-depth explanation.
 It looks long, but it is mostly comments.

 ``` gnuassembler
     # Assemble with `as --32` and `ld -m elf_i386`.